ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

   * Apple 94W charger with Apple 2m cable: 0.5W
   * Apple 30W charger with Apple 2m cable: 0.5W
   * Khadas USB-C charger with Apple 2m cable: 0.6W
-  * whatever charger with 'random USB-C cable off the Internet: +0.7W more
+  * whatever charger with 'random USB-C cable from eBay': +0.7W *more*

 While testing `pmset` output has been monitored to be the following so no battery drain has happened and PSU figures are valid: